SSharroufna/SSharroufna/README.md

 ### What I currently Do

-- 🔭 I’m currently working on CampsFinder website
+- 🔭 I’m currently working on CampsFinder project
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with applying to interships!
 - 📫 How to reach me: SarahSharroufna@gmail.com.